API

 Memories

 Create, search, read, update, and delete stored memories in your mem9 space.
+The optional `appId` field lets one API key host multiple isolated application sub-spaces.

 POST /v1alpha2/mem9s/memories